ARThropods

 (Phymateus saxosus)

-The shape of the wing creates significant limitations because the thinner and more delicate the wing, the easier it deforms under the weight.
-Rainbow Milkweed Locust was the first sculpture I tried with my "venation techniques," which successfully bio-mimicked the insect's wings and reinforced the construction.
+The design of the wing imposes considerable constraints, as a thinner and more fragile wing is more prone to deformation under weight.
+The Rainbow Milkweed Locust was the first sculpture where I applied my "venation techniques," effectively mimicking the insect's wings and enhancing the overall structure.

 The charism of the Lantern Bug inspired me for this sculpture.
 This sculpture's uniqueness is that the wing venation pattern is identical to the real one.
 And most importantly, this venation has both an aesthetic and a functional design aspect.